 These two pages discuss the most quoted sources in OED.
-We begin on this page with OED1 and with a brief account of the individual sources concerned – Shakespeare, the Bible, Walter Scott, Cursor Mundi, Milton, Chaucer, Caxton, the three journals or newspapers (The Royal Society’s Philosophical Transactions, the Daily News, and London Gazette), Dryden, Dickens, Philemon Holland, and Tennyson.
+We begin on this page with OED1 and a brief account of the sources concerned – Shakespeare, the Bible, Walter Scott, Cursor Mundi, Milton, Chaucer, Caxton, the three journals or newspapers (The Royal Society’s Philosophical Transactions, the Daily News, and London Gazette), Dryden, Dickens, Philemon Holland, and Tennyson.

 Top sources in OED1